jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 functionality to add.
 You should refactor the code into two separate
 parts:

-1. An ``XkcdWidget`` that encapsulates the xkcd panel elements, configuration, and soon-to-be-added update behavior
+1. An ``APODWidget`` that encapsulates the Astronomy Picture panel elements, configuration, and soon-to-be-added update behavior
-2. An ``activate`` function that adds the widget instance to the UI and decide when the comic should refresh
+2. An ``activate`` function that adds the widget instance to the UI and decide when the picture should refresh

-Start by refactoring the widget code into the new ``XkcdWidget`` class.
+Start by refactoring the widget code into the new ``APODWidget`` class.
 Add the following additional import to the top of the file.

 .. code-block:: typescript